 In the third year, you will participate in the longitudinal clerkship InterACT, which provides a strong foundation in ambulatory medicine and chronic illness care through experiences at a variety of outstanding clinical practices in the Mount Sinai Health System.

 In your final year, you will participate in a Primary Care Sub-Internship experience and have the opportunity to share your scholarly project findings.
 Finally, throughout your years at ISMMS as a Primary Care Scholar, you will receive ongoing career guidance and mentorship from leaders in the field of primary care medicine.

-Primary Care Scholars will receive an award of $20,000 during each of their four years of medical school for a total award of $80,000.
-This award will take the form of an ISMMS loan, which will be forgiven in its entirety once the scholar has been in a primary care practice in an underserved community for two years following the completion of residency training.
-If a scholar chooses to pursue a specialty other than primary care, they will be expected to repay their award as a low-interest ISMMS loan.
+As a Primary Care Scholar you are eligible for $80,000 in loan forgiveness towards medical school tuition ($20,000 for each year of medical school) once you have been in a primary care practice in an underserved community for two years following the completion of your residency training.
+If you choose to pursue a specialty other than primary care, you will be required to repay your award as a low-interest ISMMS loan.